Updated May 10, 2026

 Special Notes

-β’ No sales tax on crypto transactions in Alabama.
+β’ No local income taxes in Alabama.

 Other US States